LegalShield Offers Landlords Affordable Legal Help for Their Rental Business

 - I’ve sold the property, how do I handle the transition?

-There are lots of moving parts at the end of a lease and you’d be well served by speaking with an attorney to help you resolve any disputes with grace and minimal financial impact.
+There are lots of moving parts at the end of a lease and you’d be well served by speaking with a lawyer to help you resolve any disputes with grace and minimal financial impact.
 Get started with these helpful articles, checklists and templates.

 Frequently Asked Questions

-Instead of paying an attorney by the hour, you pay a small monthly fee (starting at $24.95) and have access to an independent attorney that will provide a huge variety of legal services without a huge legal bill.
-Services like consultation with an attorney, document review, drafting of debt collection letters and defense at civil trials are included as standard benefits.
+Instead of paying a lawyer by the hour, you pay a small monthly fee (starting at $24.95) and have access to an independent lawyer that will provide a huge variety of legal services without a huge legal bill.
+Services like consultation with a lawyer, document review, drafting of debt collection letters and defense at civil trials are included as standard benefits.
 Using the plan just once can save you literally thousands of dollars.
-Watch the video on our home page for more information.

 You can use your plan as soon as your membership application is reviewed and your account is set up.
-The review process takes 12 - 24 hours (or less) from the moment you purchase your plan (on regular business days).
-Once accepted, you can be in contact with an attorney in 4 hours or less and begin to use the plan benefits and member perks outlined in the membership agreement right away.
+The review process takes 12-24 hours (or less) from the moment you purchase your plan (on regular business days).
+Once accepted, you can be in contact with a lawyer in 4 hours or less and begin to use the plan benefits and member perks outlined in the membership agreement right away.

-The average attorney in the US charges between $150 - $400 per hour.
-If you use your membership for even just a few hours a year you could easily save over $1000.
-If you have a bunch of small legal issues or one rather complicated issue, you can easily save multiple thousands of dollars over hiring an attorney directly.
-Not to mention the stress you’ll save by having an attorney on call instead of trying to handle legal issues yourself.
-Also, the attorneys in our network often help our members recover thousands of dollars of damages or avoid thousands of dollars in fees over what they would have experienced had they tried to resolve the legal issue themselves.
+The average lawyer in the U.S. charges between $150-$400 per hour.
+If you use your membership for even just a few hours a year you could easily save over $1,000.
+If you have a bunch of small legal issues or one rather complicated issue, you can easily save multiple thousands of dollars over hiring a lawyer directly.
+Not to mention the stress you’ll save by having a lawyer on call instead of trying to handle legal issues yourself.
+Also, the lawyers in our network often help our members recover thousands of dollars of damages or avoid thousands of dollars in fees over what they would have experienced had they tried to resolve the legal issue themselves.
 Obviously every member and usage situation is different, but when used correctly, your membership can easily save significant amounts of money.
 Not to mention savings from our member perks.